These roasted turkey legs are perfect anytime and work especially well for small Thanksgiving gatherings.

 - Pat the turkey legs dry with paper towels.
 Brush them all over with melted butter and rub them with the seasoning mix.
 Place them on the roasting rack and lightly spray them with avocado oil.

-- Loosely cover the legs with foil to avoid scorching their top, and continue roasting them until the juices run clear when pierced with a fork and an instant-read thermometer not touching the bone registers 165°F, about 30 more minutes.
+- Loosely cover the turkey with foil to avoid scorching the top, and continue roasting until the juices run clear when pierced with a fork and an instant-read thermometer not touching the bone registers 160°F, about 30 more minutes.

-- Remove the turkey legs from the oven and allow them to rest, still covered in foil, for 10 minutes before serving.
-Do not skip this step - it will enable the internal temperature to climb a bit more and the juices to redistribute and settle.
+- Remove the turkey drumsticks from the oven and allow them to rest, still covered in foil, for 10 minutes before serving.
+Do not skip this step - it will enable the internal temperature to climb and the juices to redistribute and settle.

 Notes